johnbumgarner/newspaper3_usage_overview/README.md

 <p align="justify">
 <a href="https://pandas.pydata.org/">Pandas</a> is a powerful <i>Python module</i> that uses a DataFrame object for data manipulation with integrated indexing.
 This module allows for the efficient reading and writing of data between in-memory data structures and different formats, including CSV, text files, Microsoft Excel and SQL databases.

 The example below extracts content from a <a href="https://www.wsj.com/articles/investors-are-betting-corporate-earnings-have-turned-a-corner-11602408600?mod=hp_lead_pos1">Wall Street Journal</a> article.
 The items extracted include; the publish date for the article, the authors of this article, the title and summary for this article and the associated keywords assigned to this article.
-All these data elements are being written to an in-memory data structure.
+All these data elements are written to an in-memory data structure.
 It's worth noting that all these data elements were normalized into string variables, which made for easier storage in the <i>pandas DataFrame</i>.
 </p>

 ```python